-- Relaxing its telemedicine rules to allow members to get covered services by phone, video, including common video platforms such as FaceTime and Skype, and chat from in-network and out-of-network health care professionals.
+- Relaxing its telemedicine rules so members can get covered services by phone, video (including common video platforms such as FaceTime and Skype) and chat from in-network and out-of-network health care professionals.

-- Waiving member out-of-pocket costs for members enrolled in a fully insured plan for covered services provided by an in-network health care professional for a telemedicine visit, including by telephone provided by primary care doctors, specialists, therapists, mental health and substance use treatment professionals, or urgent care doctors.
+- Waiving member out-of-pocket costs for members enrolled in a fully insured plan for covered services provided by an in-network health care professional for a telemedicine visit provided by primary care doctors, specialists, therapists, mental health and substance use treatment professionals, or urgent care doctors.

-- Members enrolled in self-insured plans can get care for covered services through a telemedicine visit, but will pay based on their plan’s provisions, unless Horizon CareOnline is used to get care.
+- Members enrolled in self-insured plans can get care for covered services through a telemedicine visit, but will pay based on their plan’s provisions.

 - Members with out-of-network benefits who get care from an out-of-network health care professional will be responsible for costs according to their benefits.